 Think deer or rabbit pellets, but for humans.
 This could be a sign of dehydration and/or lack of fiber.
 A diet that could be causing this is something like the Atkins’ Diet, which is high on protein and low on fruits, veggies, and grains.

 Liquid and uncontrollable, this is the most dreaded type of poop on the poop scale.
-This could be the result of many things, such as food poisoning, food intolerance/allergy, bacterial or viral infection, or sudden and drastic increase of fiber in the diet.
+This could be the result of many things, such as food poisoning, food intolerance/allergy, bacterial or viral infection, too much sugar, or sudden and drastic increase of fiber in the diet.

-This happens because the body attempts to quickly remove whatever toxic/offending invader by releasing water into the intestines to force poop embarrassingly out of your body at the most inopportune times.
+This happens because the body attempts to quickly remove the toxic/offending invader by releasing water into the intestines to force poop embarrassingly out of your body at the most inopportune times.
 If you alternate between constipation and diarrhea, chances are you’re eating something your body doesn’t agree with.
-Or, you may have some sort of digestive disorder such as IBS, Crohn’s, Gluten Intolerance, or Celiac.
+Or, you may have some sort of digestive disorder such as IBS, Crohn’s, Gluten Intolerance, SIBO, or Celiac disease.

 Poop is the one area in American culture where fatter is considered better.
 Thin poops could be a warning sign of colon cancer or colon polyps.
 If there is a mass blocking the exit of your poop, the result will be a Paris Hilton-like poop.
 If your poop is consistently like this, you might want to get checked out by a professional.
 Chances are they’ll give you a colonoscopy to rule out cancer.

 If your poop floats in the water like a child’s toy boat, chances are you’re either really gassy or have high fat content in your poop.
 Healthy poop should slowly sink to the bottom of the bowl.
 If you have a lot of gas issues, again it could be a result of your diet.
 If you have a high fat content, it could be a result of diet, medication, and/or malabsorption issues.